Looking for a MoSCoW framework template? We've created a simple MoSCoW requirements template in Excel that you can download and use right away:

 Comprehensive: Organize all your prioritization data in one place for easier decision-making.

-Open the downloaded Excel file.
+Open the downloaded MoSCoW sheet in Excel.

 Navigate to the "Scoring Sheet."

-List your initiatives or features in the designated column.
+Create a MoSCoW list of your initiatives or features in the designated column.

 Assign each item to one of the MoSCoW categories (Must Have, Should Have, Could Have, or Won't Have).